zanesterling/rts/LOG.md

 I needed to `sudo apt install libsdl2-image-dev`, not `libsdl2-image-2.0.0`.
 After doing that, I can build with the `"image"` feature enabled, no problem.

+---

+Managed to load a PNG file and blit it to the canvas.
+Boom!
+Next steps will be dividing that image into a sprite sheet, and showing blitting just one sprite from the sheet.
+Then after that I can try to do animations :o

 ## 2024-02-14
 Let's try loading and rendering sprites in place of the units today.